Luminous418/LumiROM/README.md

 But all of the devices I support got EROFS kernel so there isn't a problem

-#### 6. Upload (only on GH Actions)
+#### 6. Upload
+You can choose between Hugging Face or GoFile:

-The ROM will be auto uploaded to Hugging Face servers, but you need to create an account and generate a token to be able to upload the file.
+- If you choose Hugging Face, the ROM will be auto uploaded to Hugging Face servers, but you need to create an account and generate a token to be able to upload the file.

 > [!TIP]
 > - Create a Hugging Face account.
 > - Go to settings and then to Access Tokens.
 Create a new token with write permissions and copy it.
 > - Create a bucket.
 > - Go back to the repository and go to repository settings and add the token as a secret with the name HF_TOKEN.

+- If you choose GoFile, it will generate a link when rom is uploaded ready to be downloaded.
+No need for any account.

 ### Method 2: Local Build